Ammar-Abdelhady-ai/Vision-Language-Model-Fine-Tuning/README.md

 - `fine-tuning-of-paligemma-vision-language-model.ipynb`: A Jupyter notebook demonstrating the fine-tuning process for the Paligemma vision-language model.
 - `fine-tuning-idefics2-paper-breakdown.ipynb`: A Jupyter notebook providing an in-depth analysis and breakdown of the IDEFICS2 paper.

-- **Fine-Tuning the Paligemma Vision-Language Model for Specific Tasks** (`fine-tuning-of-paligemma-vision-language-model.ipynb`): A Jupyter notebook demonstrating the fine-tuning process for the Paligemma vision-language model.
+- `ocr-florence.ipynb`: A Jupyter notebook demonstrating Optical Character Recognition (OCR) with the Florence vision-language model.
-- **Detailed Breakdown and Analysis of the IDEFICS2 Model** (`fine-tuning-idefics2-paper-breakdown.ipynb`): A Jupyter notebook providing an in-depth analysis and breakdown of the IDEFICS2 paper.

 ## Getting Started